llvm/llvm-project/libc/docs/gpu/using.rst

 due to heavy reliance on ``clang``'s GPU support.
 This can be done automatically using the ``LLVM_ENABLE_RUNTIMES=libc`` option.
 To enable libc for the GPU, enable the ``LIBC_GPU_BUILD`` option.
-By default, ``libcgpu.a`` will be built using every supported GPU architecture.
-To restrict the number of architectures build, either set ``LIBC_GPU_ARCHITECTURES`` to the list of desired architectures manually or use ``native`` to detect the GPUs on your system.
+By default, ``libcgpu.a`` will be built targeting the NVPTX and AMDGPU implementations.
 A typical ``cmake`` configuration will look like this:

 .. code-block:: sh